anywaydense/QubesEphemerize/README.md

 # Fully ephemeral DispVM's

-The steps below outline how to make all PVH DispVM's permanently fully ephemeral All data written to the disk will be encrypted with an ephemeral encryption key only stored in RAM.
+The steps below outline how to make all PVH DispVM's permanently fully ephemeral.
+All data written to the disk will be encrypted with an ephemeral encryption key only stored in RAM.
 Currently Qubes implements this (when ephemeral=True) only for data written to xvda but not for data written to xvdb (i.e /rw) or data